 Alternative Things to do in Kyiv

-Golden domes of the dazzling cathedrals, green parks, various architecture styles, and friendly Kyivans – these are first things that will strike the eye of a first visiting tourist.
-But there is also an unknown Kyiv – an off-radar, striking, astonishing, sometimes strange and incomprehensible.
+Golden domes of the dazzling cathedrals, green parks, various architecture styles, and friendly Kyivans – these are the first things that will strike the eye of a first visiting tourist.
+But there is also an unknown Kyiv – an off-radar, striking, astonishing, sometimes strange, and incomprehensible.

 I would definitely recommend visiting the main and most famous landmarks of Kyiv.
 The sights that are typically included in 3-hour Old Town Kyiv Tour such as St.Sophia Cathedral, St.Michael’s Golden-Domed Cathedral, Golden Gate, St. Andrew’s Church.
 But let me also give you some tips on what else to see in Kyiv – alternative from well-known sightseeing monuments.

 In this article, I have compiled for you 7 alternative, not typically touristic places that are worth visiting.
 Save for yourself this list and see the most of the sights already this year!
 Book a private tour with the Kiev tour guide if you feel uncomfortable looking for the places on your own.

 1. Spend a day on the beaches of the Left Bank.

 The life on the left bank of Kyiv may seem not that vibrant, busy and posh as on the right bank.
 It’s slow-paced, calm, unsophisticated.
 In summer it’s a real pleasure to enjoy the sunny hot days by the water.
 On weekends Kyivans usually spend time with their families, so that on the new working week they are ready for the new challenges.